Jerry Hayes

-Jeremy Joseph James Hayes (born 20 April 1953) is a British former Conservative politician, the MP for Harlow in Essex from 1983 until he failed to be re-elected in 1997.
+Jeremy Joseph James Hayes (born 1952 or 1953) is a British barrister and former Conservative politician, who was the MP for Harlow in Essex from 1983 until he failed to be re-elected in 1997.
 He subsequently returned to practising criminal law.

 Early life

 Hayes' father was in the Merchant Navy during World War II.
 Hayes grew up in Epping and was educated at the London Oratory School in Fulham.

 Political career

 Hayes was selected as the Conservative candidate for Harlow in Essex in 1981.
 He was Member of Parliament for Harlow from 1983.
 He served on the Health and Heritage Select committees and was a Parliamentary Private Secretary in the Northern Ireland Office and the Department of Environment.
 He introduced a number of Acts including the Sexual Offences Act, the Nurse Prescribing Act and the Video Recordings Act.
 Hayes lost his seat to Bill Rammell, the Labour Party candidate, in the 1997 general election.